Strategy15 min read

 You're Transferring Data to a Third Party

-Every time you type something into an AI tool, it's sent to the provider's servers (OpenAI, Anthropic, Google, etc.).
-It doesn't matter if you have "opt-out" enabled.
-Your data:
+Every time you type something into a cloud-based AI tool, it's normally sent to the provider's servers or cloud infrastructure (OpenAI, Anthropic, Google, etc.).
+Even if model training is disabled, your data still:

-• Is sent over the internet to their servers
+• Travels over the internet to their servers

-• Is stored for a period that varies depending on provider, plan, and settings
+• Sits in storage for a period that varies by provider, plan, and settings

-• Is subject to their terms of service and privacy policy
+• Falls under their terms of service and privacy policy

 What "Opt-Out of Training" Actually Means